kaihendry/dabase.com/content/blog/dora-metrics.md

 3. Mean time to failure
 4. Mean time to recovery

+There do not have to be accurate!
+They are a guide to help your delivery improve.

 ## Lead time and frequency of deployment

 How fast can you deliver a change?
 How often do you deploy?